-Choose the smallest hoop that the design will fit in without going over the hoop limitations (the dotted lines).
+Choose the smallest hoop that the design will fit in without going over the hoop limitations.

 Adjust the hoop tension before hooping the final garment.
 If you adjust the tension of the hoop while the garment is in it, you will increase your chances of "hoop burn" and create ripples in the garment.